-Child Find Record Review Item Regulation 34 CFR 300 or OAC 3301-51 Record Review Question Compliant Evidence Potential Source(s) of Documentation CF-5 300.304(c)(4) [Other evaluation procedures]; 300.307-311 [Additional Procedures for Identifying Children with Specific Learning Disabilities] Is there evidence that the evaluation addresses all areas related to the suspected disability including: • Health; • Vision and hearing; • Social and emotional status; • General intelligence; • Academic performance; • Communicative status; • Motor abilities.
-Note: If anything is checked on planning form then it must be in Part 1 (Individual Evaluator's Assessment).
-YES There is evidence that the evaluation addressed all areas related to the suspected disability as noted on the planning form, including, if appropriate: • Health; • Vision and hearing; • Social and emotional status; • General intelligence; • Academic performance; • Communicative status; • Motor abilities.
-There are additional procedures for evaluating for Specific Learning Disabilities, Multiple Disabilities, Deafness or Hearing Impairment and preschool-age children.
+Child Find Record Review Item Regulation 34 CFR 300 or OAC 3301-51 Record Review Question Compliant Evidence Potential Source(s) of Documentation CF-5 OAC 3301-51 300.304(c)(4) [Other evaluation procedures]; 300.307-311 [Additional Procedures for Identifying Children with Specific Learning Disabilities] Is there evidence that the evaluation addresses all areas related to the suspected disability including: • Health • Vision and hearing • Social and emotional There is evidence that the evaluation addressed all areas related to the suspected disability as noted on the planning form, including, if appropriate: • Health • Vision and hearing • Social and emotional status • General intelligence • Academic performance • Communicative status • Motor abilities There are additional procedures for evaluating for Specific Learning Disabilities, Multiple Disabilities, Deafness or Hearing Impairment and preschool-age children.
 Multiple sources of information are required to determine eligibility.
 For preschool, these sources include, but are not limited to, information from Part C when children transition from early intervention, structured observations in more than one setting and in multiple activities, information provided by the parent or caregiver and criteria and norm-referenced evaluations.
 All developmental areas, not just those related to the disability, must be assessed with at least one source of information.
 Evaluation Planning Form PR-04 Referral Form PR-01 Prior Written Notice Preschool evaluation form OP-4 Agreement to Waive Reevaluation NO The evaluation report did not address all areas related to the suspected disability; OR The evaluation report did not address all areas noted on the planning form in a Part 1; OR There is no Planning Form (unless tested for everything).
 NA The parent and the educational agency agreed that a reevaluation is not necessary.

-Child Find Record Review Item Regulation 34 CFR 300 or OAC 3301-51 Record Review Question Compliant Evidence Potential Source(s) of Documentation 300.306 (c) [Procedures for determining eligibility and educational need] Does the ETR clearly state the summary of assessment results?
-Note: All information in Part 1s must be summarized in Part 2.
-YES There is a clear and concise summary of the data/information obtained during the evaluation process and results of each Part 1 assessment.
-The summary of the assessment results is in language understandable to the parent. • PR-06 ETR - Part 2 NO The ETR does not contain a clear summary of the results of all the data and assessments; OR There is merely a re- statement of all the assessments conducted without a concise summarization; OR The summary is not summarized in parent-friendly language.
+Child Find Record Review Item Regulation 34 CFR 300 or OAC 3301-51 Record Review Question Compliant Evidence Potential Source(s) of Documentation CF-6 300.306 (c) [Procedures for determining eligibility and educational need] assessment results?
+YES There is a clear and concise summary of the data/information obtained during the evaluation process for the results of each Part 1 assessment.
+The summary of the assessment results is in language understandable to the parent. • PR-06 ETR - Part 2 NO The ETR does not contain a clear summary of the results of all the data and assessments; OR There is merely a re-statement of all the assessments conducted without a concise summarization; OR The summary is not stated in parent-friendly language.
 NA The parent and the educational agency agreed that a reevaluation is not necessary.
-CF-7 300.306 (c) [Procedures for determining eligibility and educational need] Does the ETR contain a clear and succinct description of educational needs?
-YES The description of educational need contains specific and adequate information about the child that will allow the IEP team to develop an effective and actionable IEP based on educational needs synthesized from all Part 1s (Individual Evaluator's Assessment) of the ETR.
-This includes the need for special education and related services and other supports.
-PR-06 ETR - Parts 1 and 2 NO The ETR does not contain educational needs for the child or contains generic information that is not individualized to the child's needs; OR The ETR did not address educational needs in Part 1s or educational needs described in Part 1 were omitted in Part 2 without explanation.
-NA The parent and the educational agency agreed that a reevaluation is not necessary; OR This ETR substantiates the decision that the child no longer qualifies as a child with a disability under IDEA.
+CF-7 300.306 (c) [Procedures for determining eligibility and educational need] res for clear and succinct ing description of educational needs?
+YES The description of educational needs contains specific and adequate information about the child that will allow the IEP team to develop an effective and actionable IEP based on educational needs synthesized from all Part 1s of the ETR.
+This includes the need for special education, related services and other supports. • PR-06 ETR - Parts 1 and 2 NO The ETR does not contain a description of educational needs for the child or contains generic information that is not individualized to the child's needs; OR The ETR does not address educational needs described in Part 1s, or educational needs described in Part 1 were omitted in Part 2 without explanation. - NA The parent and the educational agency agreed that a reevaluation is not necessary; OR This ETR substantiates the decision that the child no longer qualifies as a child with a disability under IDEA.